Note: This is a special feature post by Carrie Finley-Bajak of CruiseBuzz.net.

 Highlights from Cork City Panoramic Tour & Irish Coffee

-The Cork City Panoramic Tour & Irish Coffee Cruise Global, Connect LocalSM shore excursions tour was a good choice for me since I am on the mission to connect with my heritage.
+The Cork City Panoramic Tour & Irish Coffee Azamara Shore Excursions tour was a good choice for me since I am on the mission to connect with my heritage.
 I was looking for signs that would help me learn more about my Irish roots, which our family history says stems from County Cork.

 Eleanor did a good job pointing out sights along the way as we drove down Merchants Quay and St. Patrick's Street.
 We learned about the history of French Quarter, English Market, and the story behind Father Matthew's statue.